2014 Mining and Public Land Law Update

-This chapter summarizes federal and state material from judicial, legislative, and administrative developments in mining and related public land law during the second half of 2012 and the first half of 2013.
+This chapter summarizes the key judicial, legislative, and administrative developments in mining and public land law since the 2013 Rocky Mountain.
+Mineral Law Institute.

 Federal Court Decisions

 [a] United States Holds No Interest in Abandoned Railroad Rights-of-Way

 In Marvin M. Brandt Revocable Trust v.
 United States,1 the U.S. Supreme Court held that the United States holds no interest in abandoned railroad rights-of-way (ROW) originally granted under the General Railroad Right-of-Way Act of 1875 (1875 Act).2 …

 [b] Solicitor's Opinion on Mineral-Deposit-Only Patents in Wilderness Areas Trumps BLM Policy